mrphatom/Playwright-tg/docs/GUIDE.md

-# 🌐 TeleScout AI: Architectural Narrative & Technical Guide
+# 🌐 Playwright-tg: Architectural Narrative & Technical Guide

 Welcome to the comprehensive technical documentation for **TeleScout AI**.
 This guide outlines the system architecture, security models, and advanced operational strategies for developers and users.